OCA/rest-framework/fastapi/README.rst

     FastAPI Endpoint

-Thanks to the **'fastapi.endpoint'** model, you can create as many endpoints as you want and mount as many apps as you want in each endpoint.
+Thanks to the **'fastapi.endpoint'** model, you can create as many endpoints as you wand and mount as many apps as you want in each endpoint.
 The endpoint is also the place where you can define configuration parameters for your app.
 A typical example is the authentication method that you want to use for your app when accessed at the endpoint path.